Jon Miller: 2016 home opener

 On April 7, 2016, Miller accidentally called a grand slam by Hunter Pence for Buster Posey, but corrected himself mid-sentence:

 Swing and there's a high drive, deep into left-center field, it's on its way... adios pelota!
 A grand slam for Buster Posey...'s good friend, Hunter Pence.

 Both Pence and Posey later referenced the call on their social media accounts, and Miller himself used the phrase intentionally a week later when Pence hit another home run.

+2026 Walk-Off Grand Slam Following 8-Run Comeback vs. the Nationals

+Miller made yet another memorable call on June 10, 2026.
+The Giants were down 9-1 before rallying for 10 runs in the final two innings, including a walk-off grand slam by 21-year-old Bryce Eldridge.

 National baseball work

 From 1986 to 1989, Miller did backup play-by-play for NBC's Saturday Game of the Week telecasts, paired with either Tony Kubek or Joe Garagiola.
 He also called regional telecasts for The Baseball Network in 1994–1995.

 From 1990 to 2010, Miller did national television and radio broadcasts of regular-season and postseason games for ESPN, most prominently alongside Hall of Famer Joe Morgan on ESPN's Sunday Night Baseball telecasts.
 Among his ESPN assignments, Miller called 13 World Series and 10 League Championship Series for ESPN Radio.
 During Game 3 of the 2000 World Series, Miller was forced to leave the booth after the top of the first inning due to an upper respiratory infection.
 Charley Steiner, who was serving as a field reporter for the network, filled in on play-by-play for the rest of the game; Miller resumed his duties in Game 4 of the Series.
 In November 2010, it was announced that Miller and Morgan would not be returning to the Sunday night telecasts for the 2011 season.
 Miller was offered, but declined, a continued role with ESPN Radio.

 In June 2021, Miller teamed with Mike Krukow, John Kruk, and Jimmy Rollins for the Phillies vs Giants series on Peacock.

 In May 2022, Miller teamed with Shawn Estes and Barry Larkin to call the national telecast of a Giants-Reds game for MLB Sunday Leadoff on Peacock, substituting for regular play-by-play announcer Jason Benetti.